The Greatest White Paper on Intelligent Speaker (aka Voice Recognition) Ever.

 Two are an all-in-one video bar with industry leading video and audio.
 Three of them are speaker pucks and the other is also a center-of-table device.
 Can you spot which one is the best option?[15]

 The second hardware requirement is that – as of this writing in October 2023 – the Intelligent Speaker is only available on Microsoft Teams Rooms on Windows.[16]
 This won’t work on Zoom Rooms (Windows or Android).
 And it won’t work on Teams Rooms on Android.
-The Android based Jabra PanaCast 50 Video Bar System cannot do attributed captions.
+The Android based Jabra PanaCast 50 VBS cannot do attributed captions.
 This may change at some point, but until then, if someone is interested in deploying Intelligent Speaker, Microsoft Teams Rooms on Windows is the only option.
-However, as mentioned in the preamble, this will change in 2024 to permit “Unintelligent Speakers” to do speaker attribution.

 Software Requirements

 The software requirements for Intelligent speaker are straightforward.
-You will need a Microsoft Teams Rooms on Windows installation, connected to the Intelligent Speaker of your choosing PanaCast 50.
-You also need to set the P50 as the default speaker and microphone within Teams Rooms.
+You will need a Microsoft Teams Rooms on Windows installation, connected to the Intelligent Speaker of your choosing Jabra PanaCast 50.
+You also need to set the PanaCast 50 as the default speaker and microphone within Teams Rooms.
 For Intelligent Speaker to work, it must be the default speaker and microphone.[17]

 Network Requirements

-The network requirements for Intelligent Speaker are the same as for any Teams Rooms on Windows installation with the exception that when using speaker attribution, you need 7Mbs of available upload bandwidth.
+The network requirements for Intelligent Speaker are the same as for any Teams Rooms on Windows installation with the exception that when using speaker attribution with a certified Intelligent Speaker, you need 7Mbs of available upload bandwidth.
 [18] On the nerd side, the seven microphones send seven streams to Microsoft that adds a maximum of 1Mbs per audio stream which would be a maximum of 7Mbs.
 Once the audio streams reach Microsoft, magic happens, and voice matching is tried in the cloud.[19]

 Licensing Requirements